AlibabaCloudDocs/ots/intl.en-US/SDK Reference/.NET SDK/Preface.md

 For SDKs V2.x.x:

--   Some operations are incompatible.
+-   Part of operations are incompatible.
 The Condition.IGNORE, Condition.EXPECT\_EXIST, and Condition.EXPECT\_NOT\_EXIST parameters are deleted.
 -   The DLL file name is changed from Aliyun.dll to Aliyun.TableStore.dll.

 ## Version